JuliaMusic/PortMidi.jl/docs/src/setup.md

 - Create a new MIDI channel called `loopMIDI Port` and click the `+` button.

 #### Finding an existing MIDI channel with PortMIDI
 After the MIDI channel is created, we just need to obtain its ID.
+Note that the ID index is 0-based.
 _Important note: The first call of `Pm_Initialize()` needs to happen after the MIDI channel was created.
 Alternatively, one needs to call `Pm_Terminate()` first before `Pm_Initialize()` to obtain the correct list of current channels._

 The following code uses the `Pm_GetDeviceInfo` function which returns a C pointer to a `PmDeviceInfo` which has inparticular a `name` and `output` field, which we check to get the right channel.